SSC Pacific Cyber Operations

 SSC Pacific has a cyberspace/information technology workforce of more than 1100 personnel, more than 94 percent of whom maintain commercial certifications.

-Our cyber efforts involve a close coupling of computer network defense, computer network exploitation, computer network development, and engineering.
-This enables U.S. forces to maneuver in the cyber domain while denying the adversary's ability to do the same and simultaneously protecting U.S. critical infrastructure and information.
+Our cyber efforts involve a close coupling of computer network defense, computer network attack and exploitation, computer network development, and engineering.
+This enables U.S. forces to maneuver in the cyber domain while denying the adversary’s ability to do the same and simultaneously protecting U.S. critical infrastructure and information.

 SSC Pacific Unique Cyber Capabilities

 Today, U.S. Navy and other military services must take action to protect and operate within the cyber warfighting domain.
 SSC Pacific has a long history illustrating how the Navy has utilized technological advances across the cyber domain to maintain that critical warfighting advantage over all adversaries.

 - Holistic Cyber Science and Technology

 - Cybersecurity Architectures and Engineering